Tidal perturbations of an extreme mass ratio inspiral around a Kerr black hole: Perturbation to the Kerr metric: results

 where $\Psi^{(+2)}_m$ is defined in Eq.~\eqref{eq:PsiH_l2_modes_def}.

 The full complex metric perturbation is then obtained by summing over the allowed values of $m$,

 The final step, as indicated in Eq.~\eqref{eq:ORG}, is to take the real part of this expression, yielding $h_{\mu\nu}^{\rm ORG} \equiv 2\,\mathrm{Re}\!\left[\hat{h}_{\mu\nu}^{\rm ORG}\right]$.
 The explicit expressions for each $m$-mode are given below.
 To simplify the notation, we henceforth omit the superscript ``ORG''.
 We present the full expressions explicitly in order to facilitate direct reuse in analytic and numerical applications.
 To this purpose, in the supplementary material, we also provide a \texttt{Mathematica} notebook with the components of the reconstructed metric.
+The notebook is also publicly available through the GitHub repository~\cite{KerrTidalGitHub}.

+To present the $m=\pm1$ and $m=\pm2$ contributions in a compact form, we introduce the auxiliary symbols $\mathbf z$ and $\mathbf i$.
+These should not be interpreted as redefinitions of the coordinate $z=\cos\theta$ or of the imaginary unit $i$, but only as shorthand notation encoding sign dependence on $m$ through Eqs.~\eqref{eq:bolds_z_and_i_pm1} and~\eqref{eq:bolds_z_and_i_pm2}.